lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

-An therefore,  the way we load vertices in the `VulkanModel` class needs also to be updated:
+And consequently, the way we load vertices in the `VulkanModel` class needs also to be updated:

 ```java
 public class VulkanModel {